 In contrast, if you leave property to your heirs at death, they get a “stepped-up” (or “stepped-down”) basis in the property equal to the property’s fair market value at the time of your death.
 So, if the home that you purchased for $50,000 is worth $1 million when you die, your heirs get the property with a basis of $1 million.
 If they then sell the home for $1 million, they pay no federal income tax.

 Making gifts during one’s life is a common estate planning strategy that can also serve to minimize transfer taxes.
-One way to do this is to take advantage of the annual gift tax exclusion, which lets you give up to $15,000 (in 2018 and 2019) to as many individuals as you want gift tax free.
+One way to do this is to take advantage of the annual gift tax exclusion, which lets you give up to $17,000 (in 2023, $16,000 in 2022) to as many individuals as you want gift tax free.
 As noted above, there are several other gift tax exclusions and deductions that you can take advantage of.
 In addition, when you gift property that is expected to appreciate in value, you remove the future appreciation from your taxable estate.
 In some cases, it may even make sense to make taxable gifts to remove the gift tax from your taxable estate as well.

 There are a number of trusts that are often used in estate planning.
 Here is a quick look at a few of them.